 Technically speaking, there is no official Washington state law that explicitly prohibits bicyclists from riding while under the influence of alcohol or drugs.

 Bicycles are not technically considered “motor vehicles” under state law.
-As a result of this, state laws regarding driving under the influence (DUI) do not apply to bicyclists in the same way that they apply to people driving a motor vehicle.
+As a result of this, state laws regarding driving under the influence (DUI) - aimed at reducing the frequency of drunk driving accidents - do not apply to bicyclists in the same way that they apply to people driving a motor vehicle.

 How Police Interpret DUI Laws for Bicyclists